Battle in Berlin: Breakout

 Weidling had given the order for the survivors to break out to the north-west starting at around 21:00 hours on 1 May.
 The breakout started later than planned at around 23:00 hours.
 The first group from the Reich Chancellery was led by Mohnke.
 Bormann, Werner Naumann, and remaining Führerbunker personnel followed.
-Burgdorf, who played a key role in the death of Erwin Rommel, along with Krebs, committed suicide.
+Burgdorf, who played a key role in the death of Erwin Rommel, committed suicide along with Krebs.
 Mohnke's group avoided the Weidendammer Bridge (over which the mass breakout took place) and crossed by a footbridge, but his group became split.
 A Tiger tank that spearheaded the first attempt to storm the Weidendammer Bridge was destroyed.
 There followed two more attempts and on the third attempt, made around 1:00, Bormann and SS doctor Ludwig Stumpfegger in another group from the Reich Chancellery managed to cross the Spree.
 They were reported to have died a short distance from the bridge, their bodies seen and identified by Artur Axmann who followed the same route.

 Krukenberg and many of the survivors of the remnants of the Nordland Division crossed the Spree shortly before dawn but could not break through and were forced back into the centre.
 There they split up; some discarded their uniforms and tried to pass themselves off as civilians, but most were either killed or, like Krukenberg, captured.
 An attempt to break out northward along the Schönhauser Allee by German troops on the north-eastern side of the central defence area failed because the Soviets were now aware that breakout attempts were being made and were hurriedly putting cordons in place to stop them.
 The remnants of the Münchenberg Division (five tanks, four artillery pieces, and a handful of troops) and the remnants of the 18th Panzer Grenadier and 9th Parachute divisions broke out of the centre westward through the Tiergarten.
 They were followed by thousands of stragglers and civilians.
 Spandau was still in the hands of a Hitler Youth detachment, so an attempt was made to force a passage across the Charlotten Bridge over the Havel.
 Despite heavy shelling which killed many, German weight of numbers meant that they were able to drive the Soviet infantry back and many thousands crossed into Spandau.
 The armoured vehicles that crossed the bridge made for Staaken.

 Mohnke (and what was left of his group) could not break through the Soviet rings.
 Most were taken prisoner and some committed suicide.
 General Mohnke and the others who had been in the Führerbunker were interrogated by SMERSH.
 Only a handful of survivors reached the Elbe and surrendered to the Western Allies.
 The majority were killed or captured by the Soviets.
 The number of German soldiers and civilians killed attempting the breakout is unknown.